AlSaqr-platform/he-soc/README.md

 ### RTL BUILD
-Modify the setup.sh script, it should point to your pathes to the SOFTWARE/HARDWARE/RISCV paths A working version for bender is already present in the root dir of the repo, it is needed to export the path to it as follows:
+Modify the setup.sh script, it should point to your RISCV and QUESTASIM paths A working version for bender is already present in the root dir of the repo, it is needed to export the path to it as follows:

 ```